tikv/website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 This page walks you through a simple demonstration of performing compare-and-swap (CAS) in TiKV.

-In RawKV, compare-and-swap (CAS) is an atomic instruction used in multithreading to achieve synchronization, which is the atomic equivalent of:
+In RawKV, compare-and-swap (CAS) is an atomic instruction to achieve synchronization between multiple threads.

+Performing CAS is an atomic equivalent of executing the following code:

 ```
 prevValue = get(key);